 Sterling silver is still a standard in jewelry, few pieces are ever made with fine silver since it’s so soft.
 Those that are made of fine silver are generally fine pieces made as pendants or earrings.

 It’s long-lasting, tarnish-resistant, and easily cleaned in the event that it does antique.
 There’s a reason the sterling standard exists: except for purity it’s superior in almost every way to fine silver.

 Looking for a 925 ring or a Cheap Engagement Ring?

 Now that you know the 925 stamp’s origin and what it means for the metal involved you likely feel a bit more confident in your ability to select silver.

 Many people are opting for sterling silver as the base metal of rings these days.
 925 rings for example are hard, long-lasting, and cost much less than gold rings.
 In recent years affordable engagement rings have become increasingly sought after.
 These inexpensive engagement rings still use precious metals like 925 silver but frequently use diamond alternatives.

 In any case we hope we’ve answered the question, what does a 925 mark mean when stamped on jewelry?
 Armed with this information only one question remains: how do you choose the right sterling silver ring for yourself or your beloved?

 Well, it might be easier than you think.
 Why not take a look at our guide today?

 Sales of sterling silver engagement rings with cubic zirconia stones (sometimes referred to as temporary or placeholder rings) have skyrocketed in recent years as more prospective grooms seek to eliminate the risk of buying the wrong natural diamond gemstone ring.
 Read more about silver with fake diamond rings

 We also welcome any comments you have on the topic of what does a 925 mark mean when stamped on jewelry ?
+Do you have jewerly marked 925 with other marks you don’t recognise?
 Please use the comments section below.